A Maine Tradition: Maine Maple Sunday

 Not local?
 We’d love to see how you’re recreating Maine Maple Sunday at your house!
 Tag us on Instagram or Facebook as you try out these recipes.

-Sarah Nystrom Digital Marketing Manager at Stonewall Kitchen
+Sarah Nystrom Digital Marketing Manager

 Sarah has been with the Stonewall Kitchen family of brands since January 2018.
 Originally from Village Candle, she now works on digital marketing for the entire family of brands.
 Outside of work she loves paddle boarding, spending time with her pets and trying out all the local restaurants.
 Some of her favorite products include Holiday Jam, Village Candle Apples & Evergreen, and as an avid popcorn snacker she loves the Urban Accents Popcorn Seasonings.